 Penn’s administration has taken several steps to address informal student censorship of this kind.
-It has revised Penn’s to prevent the and accommodate the increasingly digital landscape of communication.
+It has revised Penn’s guidelines on open expressioninstead of “Open Expression guidelines” to prevent the disinvitation of speakers and accommodate the increasingly digital landscape of communication.
 The Campaign for Community, launched last spring, aims to foster conversations among students that will help them understand and respect others’ perspectives.

 But students and professors agree that the problem is cultural — administrators can plan events or amend regulations, but only students determine how open they are to others’ ideas.

 Penn’s administration does not lack in its commitment to free speech.
 Penn President Amy Gutmann, whose research focuses on political science, explained that open expression is “both timely and timeless,” and that it is a fundamental aspect of democracy, applying to students, faculty and staff.